alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/dependency-properties/dependency-properties.md

 ## Prerequisites

 This article assumes basic knowledge of the .NET type system and object-oriented programming.
-To follow the examples in this article, it helps to understand UIXML and know how to write AlterNET UI applications.
+Following the examples in this article helps to understand UIXML and know how to write AlterNET UI applications.

 ## Dependency properties and CLR properties